 - FILENAME - filename of the layer(s) to use as input to the operation.
 You can use * to use all loaded raster imagery layers.
 This is the default.
 This parameter can be listed more than once to specify multiple input files, like FILENAME="FILENAME_1" FILENAME="FILENAME_2".
-When multiple bands are named in the FORMULA they will be assigned in the order the files are listed.
-In this case, B1 would represent FILENAME_1 and B2 would represent FILENAME_2.
 You can also pass in the description of the layer if it isn't based on a file, such as a layer created by the script.
 When running the script in the context of the main map view (including loading a workspace) you can also pass in the value 'USER CREATED FEATURES' to have the 'User Created Features' layer updated or 'SELECTED LAYERS' to have any layers selected in the Control Center

 - LAYER_DESC - description to assign to the newly created layer

 - FORMULA - this free-form string describes the formula for a single band of the output.
 You would have a separate FORMULA parameter for each output band.
 So if you were creating a 3-band output you would have 3 separate FORMULA parameters.
 Each FORMULA parameter is a string that can either be the name of a pre-defined operation, like NDVI or NDWI, or a free-form equation definition.
 See formula reference documentation for details.
 The bands default to the original source bands from the provided input layers, but you can use the NUM_BANDS, BAND_BIT_DEPTH, and BAND_EXPORT_SETUP parameters (described below) to customize which bands from which input layers are assigned to each band number variable in the formula.